prembhaskal/motorola_one_power_root_plus/README.md

  - confirm in magisk app, everything is installed fine
  - confirm using root checker app root is enabled, (grant access in the pop up or in the magisk app)

-Mistakes:
+#### Mistakes:
+I did lot of mistakes leading to non roots, boot stuck in android logo, boot stuck in TWRP (that was scary) and some more i don't remember.
-I did lot of mistakes, one option is boot to recovery and do factory reset data and then start over.
+I recovered by booting to recovery and do factory reset data and then start over.
 Note TWRP imsage cannot be flashed in motorola one, instead we just boot temporarily in that.